pypa/pip/docs/installing.rst

-While these may not always be the most up to date versions of ``pip``, the instructions above will ensure that the latest version is installed into virtual environments without risking any adverse effects for the system Python.
+While these may not always be the most up to date versions of ``pip``, the instructions above will ensure that the latest version is installed into virtual environments without risking any adverse effects on the system installation of Python.

 Other operating systems (including Windows and Mac OS X)